 Bronze plans have:

-- Smallest amount of benefits.
-This means a health plan won’t pay for as many health services as a silver, gold, or platinum plan.
+- The smallest amount of benefits.
+This means a health plan won’t pay as much toward health services as a silver, gold, or platinum plan.

 - Lowest premium.
 You pay less each month for a bronze plan than you would for a silver, gold, or platinum plan.